Musk makes meme on Twitter legal threat after scrapping $44 bln deal | Technology

 Musk makes meme on Twitter legal threat after scrapping $44 bln deal

 Elon Musk on Monday mocked Twitter Inc's threat to sue him following his move to abandon the $44 billion takeover deal, tweeting the social media firm would need to disclose more information on bots and spam accounts.
-The series of tweets on Monday was Tesla Inc chief's first public response since he made public his intention to ditch the offer on Friday because Twitter had breached multiple provisions of the merger agreement.
+Twitter shares fell about 10% to $33.26 on Monday, a 38% discount to Musk's $54.20 bid, as the company faces a double whammy of a slump in the broader equity market and investor skepticism over the deal.

 Elon Musk on Monday mocked Twitter Inc's threat to sue him following his move to abandon the $44 billion takeover deal, tweeting the social media firm would need to disclose more information on bots and spam accounts.